 As of very recently, they added different sources for your input – you can enter a keyword, URL, existing blog posts, upload podcasts, or convert YouTube videos to get automatically translated into a blog.
 How crazy!

-As mentioned in the company name, scale is a big part of their strategy (its the main focus).
+As mentioned in the company name, scale is a big part of their strategy (it's the main focus).
 If you own an agency, blog, or company that needs a lot of written content (and all of it quickly), you're in for a treat.
-After setting everything up and inputting your specified keywords, you'll be able to generate fully-written articles in about 10 minutes.
-Now compared this to the process of paying a writer, revising drafts, then paying them for their time.
+After setting everything up and inputting your specified keywords, you'll be able to generate fully written articles in about 10 minutes.
+Now compare this to the process of paying a writer, revising drafts, and then paying them for their time.